metal3-io/cluster-api-provider-metal3/docs/releasing.md

 ### Expected artifacts

-1. A container image of the shared cluster-api-provider-baremetal manager
+1. A container image of the shared cluster-api-provider-metal3 manager
 1. A git tag
 1. A release on Github containing:
     - A manifest file - `infrastructure-components.yaml`